-- We earned \$18 million in milestone payments when Biogen initiated a Phase 1/2 trial for ION464, a medicine in development targeting alpha-synuclein to treat patients with multiple system atrophy; and - We earned a \$10 million milestone payment when Biogen initiated a Phase 1/2 trial for ION541, a medicine in development targeting ataxin 2 to treat patients with amyotrophic lateral sclerosis, or ALS.

-We recognized these payments in full in the third quarter of 2020 because we did not have any performance obligations for the respective payments.
-We will achieve the next payment of up to \$10 million if Biogen advances a medicine under this collaboration.
+In July 2020, we achieved \$18 million in milestone payments from Biogen when Biogen initiated a Phase 1/2 trial for ION464, a medicine targeting alpha-synuclein to treat patients with multiple system atrophy.
+We will achieve the next payment of up to \$10 million if Biogen advances one of the medicines under this collaboration.